-China and Russia fight the influence of US cyber MNCs over their citizens.
-They build their own sovereign Internet, separated from the global Internet (a digital isolation), limit the spread of US-based MNCs in their countries (Pham 2018; East-West Digital News, 2014; Soldatov & Borgoan 2015) and find new mass surveillance tools and strategies to retain the power advantage they have over their citizens (Lange 2014).
-They try to avoid instances such as the 2011 Russian almost-revolution (Tobin 2014; White and McAllister 2014).
-All these actions may explain the differences in the cyber MNCs effect these states have compared to liberal or weak authoritarian states.
+China and Russia also seek to combat the influence of US cyber-MNCs over their own citizens.
+They are building their own sovereign cyber-network separate from the global Internet (digital isolation) and curtailing the operation of US-based MNCs in their countries (Pham 2018; East-West Digital News 2014; Soldatov and Borgoan 2015).
+They are developing and exploiting mass surveillance tools and strategies in order to retain the power advantage they have over their citizens (Lange 2014).
+They thus seek to avoid events such as the 2011 Russian “almost-revolution” (Tobin 2014; White and McAllister 2014).
+These developments help to explain the differences in the impact cyber-MNCs have on these states compared to liberal or weak authoritarian states.

-In cell 3 we explore weak liberal states such as the new democracies in Latin America.
-Their erosion of hard power can lead to a wave of authoritarian drift in which democracy will recede and authoritarianism will grow over (Smith 2018; Weyland 2013).
+Again as illustrated in the above table, the study will explore weak liberal states such as the new democracies in Latin America.
+The erosion of their hard power can lead to a drift towards authoritarianism prevailing over a retreating democracy (Smith 2018; Weyland 2013).

-A 2015 research shows that people in Latin America are the most avid social media users in the world (Emarketer 2016).
-Adding that to the assumption that fake news made on MNCs platforms are effective in polarized societies and that polarization is a major characteristic of the Latin American region’s political scenario, makes these countries susceptible to potential efforts to promote divisive or anti-liberal narratives via online platforms (Gurganus 2018; Carrique 2018; Fonseca & Green 2018).
-This may give rise to a populist candidate with a tendency to promote an illiberal regime (such as Bolsonaro in Brazil or López Obrador in Mexico).
-As the checks-and-balances in states with short democratic tradition are weaker than in strong liberal states this can cause a radicalization and a regime change toward a national populism, illiberal and even an autocratic regime.
+One recent study shows people in Latin America to be the most avid social media users in the world (Emarketer 2016).
+Assuming that fake news communicated via MNC platforms is effective within polarized societies and that polarization is a major characteristic of Latin American politics, this makes these countries susceptible to efforts to promote divisive and anti-liberal narratives via online platforms (Gurganus 2018; Carrique 2018; Fonseca and Green 2018).
+This may, in turn, give rise to a populist candidate with a tendency to promote an illiberal regime (such as Bolsonaro in Brazil or López Obrador in Mexico).
+This can further foster radicalization and change toward a national-populist, illiberal, even autocratic regime, especially since the checks and balances in states with only recent democratic history are less effective than in strong liberal states.

-In cell 4 we will explore weak authoritarian states that were impacted by cyber MNCs and the erosion of their hard power that may cause some of these states to a frequent regime change or deterioration into failed states.
-Snyman-Ferreira (2010) defines internal sovereignty as "the competence and authority to exercise the function of a state within national borders and to regulate internal affairs freely."
-Cyber MNCs may destabilize and hurt weak authoritarian states internal sovereignty indirectly by being an alternative platform of communication for dissidents.
-Access to cyber MNCs platforms shifted the balance of power from Arab authoritarian regimes to civil society actors in the first wave of social unrest in 2011 (Campbell 2011, Howard and Hussein 2013, Lotan et al., 2011) and lead to a regime change (such in Egypt and Tunisia) but also to an erosion into failed states (such as Libya and Yemen).
-The same platform may also led to ethnic cleansing in some states such as Myanmar due to the spread of hate speech (Safi 2018).
+As the above table also shows, the study will explore weak authoritarian states affected by cyber-MNCs and the erosion in hard power that may make these states susceptible to frequent regime change or failed state scenarios.
+Snyman-Ferreira defines internal sovereignty as “the competence and authority to exercise the function of a state within national borders and to regulate internal affairs freely” (2010).
+Cyber-MNCs may destabilize and damage the internal sovereignty of weak authoritarian states indirectly through providing an alternative communication platform for dissidents.
+Access to cyber-MNC platforms shifted the balance of power from authoritarian regimes to civil society actors in the first wave of Arab social unrest in 2011 (Campbell 2011; Howard and Hussein 2013; Lotan et al. 2011).
+It led to regime change in places such as Egypt and Tunisia, but also to failed states in places such as Libya and Yemen.
+The same platforms may also provoke drives towards ethnic cleansing in states such as Myanmar through the spread of hate speech (Safi 2018).

-Weak authoritarian states differ from the strong ones in the fact that although they were authoritarian offline they were unable or unwilling to police online activity and discussion at a similarly restrictive level.
-Strong authoritarians were more politically and economically able to invest in censorship infrastructure than the Arab Spring states making them less susceptible to social media leveraged dissent (Fung, Gilman, and Shakabatur 2013).
+Weak authoritarian states differ from the strong ones in the fact that, although they are authoritarian in their practice offline, they are unwilling or unable to police online activity and discussion to a similarly restrictive degree.
+Strong authoritarian states are more politically and economically able to invest in censorship infrastructure, making them less susceptible to social media-leveraged dissent, whereas the Arab Spring states were not able to the (Fung, Gilman, and Shakabatur 2013).

-3.2 Variables definitions
+6. Definition of variables